nadirakdag/phoenix-funds/README.md

 - In each exchange there should be a withdrawal, deposit and exchange records
 - When user exchange currencies if there is a applicable tax then there should be a separate withdraw record

+## Security Aspect

+### Cases

+- Sending to much account create request with same data in order to break down database
+- Trying to withdraw money than is in the account
+- Sending same deposit request in order to increase my account balance

 ## Technical Side

 ### Endpoints